CoderElectronics/FlowFlight/README.md

 **DJI components bypass Configurator safety-checks.
 Do not attempt arming while connected to Configurator with LiPo plugged.
 Always remove propellers and use a smoke-stopper for extra safety.**

-## News

-Currently working on the first official release of FlowFlight.
-To get the latest updates as well as support from us, you can join our discord at <https://discord.gg/gdP9CwE>.

 ## Features

 FlowFlight has some of the following features: